Archive for the ‘Memphis Music’ Category

 Four college students in Greensboro, NC began sit-ins at segregated lunch counters.
 1961 saw the Freedom Rides, as activists rode buses from Washington, D.C. into the South to register blacks to vote.
 Southern white racists responded with violence.
 Civil Rights leader Medgar Evers was shot in front of his home in 1963.
 (His killer was finally convicted in 1994.)
 A church was bombed in Birmingham leaving four young girls dead.
 Three civil rights workers were killed in Mississippi and two more were slain in Selma, AL.

 Martin Luther King, Jr. lead protests through the Freedom Summer of 1964, including the marches on Washington D.C. and from Selma to Montgomery, AL. The attention of the world was focused on the civil rights struggle.
 In 1968, a labor dispute between the City of Memphis Sanitation Workers and the municipal government drew Dr. King to lead a march on their behalf.
 Marchers held signs declaring their humanity.
 Dr. King was assassinated on the balcony of the Lorraine Motel on April 4, 1968.
-He joined the ranks of many other lesser-known Civil Rights martyrs— Willie McGee, Rev. George Wesley Lee, Herbert Lee, Lamar Smith, Clinton Melton, Mack Charles Parker, Corporal Roman Duckworth, Paul Guihard, Clyde Kennard, Jimmy Travis, William Moore, James Chaney, Andrew Goodman, Michael Schwerner, Charles Eddie Moore, Henry Hezekiah Dee, 14-year-old Herbert Oarsby, Vernon Dahmer, Ben Chester White, Wharlest Jackson, Benjamin Brown, Addie Mae Collins, Cynthia Wesley, Carole Robertson and Denise McNair and many others.
+He joined the ranks of many other lesser-known but equally important Civil Rights martyrs— Willie McGee, Rev. George Wesley Lee, Herbert Lee, Lamar Smith, Clinton Melton, Mack Charles Parker, Corporal Roman Duckworth, Paul Guihard, Clyde Kennard, Jimmy Travis, William Moore, James Chaney, Andrew Goodman, Michael Schwerner, Charles Eddie Moore, Henry Hezekiah Dee, 14-year-old Herbert Oarsby, Vernon Dahmer, Ben Chester White, Wharlest Jackson, Benjamin Brown, Addie Mae Collins, Cynthia Wesley, Carole Robertson and Denise McNair and many others.

 Memphis music couldn’t help but be affected by this racial struggle.
 The black community has often perceived the white music establishment as having made a lot of profit at the expense of exploited black musicians and their innovations.
 The lives of Rufus Thomas, Sam Phillips, Elvis, Booker T and the MGs, the switch in programming for radio station WDIA, and the whole Stax story are infused with the racial dynamics of this particular time and place.